mvolkmann/blog/src/rust.md

 The difference between the first and second cases is entirely based on whether the type of the data implements the `Copy` trait.

+Having all of these options requires considering the following questions for every variable being passed to a function or assigned to another variable:

+1. Do I want to transfer ownership?
+1. Does the receiver need to modify the value?
+1. Do I want to avoid making a copy for efficiency?
+1. If I want to pass a copy, will one be made automatically or do I need to explicitly clone it?

 Here are some examples that demonstrate ownership inside a single function: